 To manage an environment individually, use the links available in each environment:

-Edit Environment: to configure specific settings like the connection between the environment and LifeTime.
+- Edit Environment: To configure specific settings like the connection between the environment and LifeTime.
+You can enable or disable maintenance mode in an environment.